TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Replace-copies-with-hardlinks.md

     ![RUN IN BACKGROUND](images/Unraid-settings-user-scripts-fclones-auto-install-run-background.png)

-Big thanks to johnwinger for creating the unraid-fclones-auto-install.sh!
+Big thanks to johnwinger for creating the unRAID fclones installer!

 #### How to Run fclones